laminlabs/bionty-base/docs/index.md

 - For a full data & analysis management system that integrates Bionty, consider [LaminDB](https://lamin.ai/lamindb).
 - More complex queries of relationships among entities are on the roadmap.
-- Eventually, we hope that an open API will enable collaborative data science across organizations at scale.
 ```

 Install: